The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's The Souls On Jacobs Ladder 5 (signed) from 2007, an intaglio print, is estimated to be worth between £12,000 and £18,000.
-This artwork has sold 3 times at auction since its initial sale on 4th June 2011.
-The most recent sale was in the last 12 months, with an average selling price of £13,870.
-Over the past five years, the hammer price has ranged from £13,870 in October 2024 to £14,474 in April 2024.
-The average annual growth rate of this work is 6%.
+The value of Damien Hirst's The Souls On Jacobs Ladder 5 (signed) is estimated to be worth between £11,500 and £17,000.
+There have been three sales at auction since its entry to the market on 4th June 2011.
+Over the past 12 months, the average selling price was £13,870, across a total of 1 sale.
+The hammer price over the last five years has ranged from £13,870 in October 2024 to £14,474 in April 2024.
+This intaglio print from 2007, has shown a steady annual average growth rate of 5%.
 The edition size of this artwork is limited to 72.

 Meaning & Analysis